 If the deceased is survived by a spouse and children, these legal rights state that the spouse has a right to one-third of the moveable estate (assets other than land and property,) and the children have a right to one-third of the moveable estate between them.
 However, if the deceased is survived only by a spouse, this right changes to one half of the moveable estate.
 Similarly, if the deceased is survived by children alone, their entitlement will be increased to one half equally shared between them.

 The death of a loved one can be overwhelming, and the pressures of fulfilling their wishes in a timely manner can feel impossible.
 Getting specialist legal advice from a professional executry lawyer can help ease the administrative burden at an emotional and difficult time.
-Speak with a member of our qualified team today via the online enquiry form.
+Speak with a member of our qualified team today by requesting a callback here.